-For cutworm adults (moths), Weedy or minimum-tillage fields are especially attractive overwintering and egglaying sites for cutworm adults.
-Cutworm adults can also lay eggs on transplants in greenhouses that are lighted at night, as the moths are attracted to light.
+For cutworm adults (moths), weedy or minimum-tillage fields are especially attractive overwintering and egg-laying sitess.
+Moths also lay eggs on transplants in greenhouses that are lighted at night.
 Eggs and larvae may be transferred with transplants to the field.